fiahfy/serverless-examples/README.md

-# serverless-samples
+# serverless-examples
-> Samples for Serverless Framework.
+> Examples for Serverless Framework.